Summary

 In the previous post, I emphasized unusually high YTM for the two ultra-short TIPS in yellow on the image above (they were 4.351% and 2.959% respectively when I submitted my previous post).
 Quite a few comments were related to market efficiency: how could that be when thousands of experts with powerful computers and sophisticated models are monitoring Treasuries day and night?

 To this, I should answer that the market inefficiency was very limited if at all.
 The attractiveness of ultra-short TIPS was related BOTH to their high YTM and expected negative correlation with stocks.
-In the worst-case scenario for these TIPS (i.e., relatively low inflation between now and maturity forecasted by economists on the day of the previous post), I expected their returns to be similar to regular T-bills but with decent expected returns from stocks.
+In the worst-case scenario for these TIPS (i.e., lower inflation between now and maturity than economists' forecasts on the day of the previous post), I expected their returns to be similar to regular T-bills but with decent expected returns from stocks.
 Otherwise, I expected TIPS to beat regular T-bills.
 A day after my post and contrary to economists' expectations, CPI numbers turned out to be high.
 TIPS jumped but stocks tanked.
 Regular T-bills do not have this negative correlation, as they destine to return their yield regardless of CPI.

 Moreover, market efficiency was not exactly what it seemed.
 Below is the depth of the trading book for Jan 15 bonds from Fidelity on Sep 16.